QualInsight/qualinsight-mojo-cobertura/README.md

 Further, the ``qualinsight-mojo-cobertura-core`` plugin is able to convert Cobertura xml reports to SonarQube generic test coverage plugin format to benefit from UT and IT coverage measures separation in SonarQube.

-The only limitation of the ``qualinsight-mojo-cobertura-core`` plugin compared to the ``cobertura-maven-plugin`` is that it does not currently have a report merging feature nor coverage check feature.
-However these features will be added in a later release.
+The only limitations of the ``qualinsight-mojo-cobertura-core`` plugin compared to the ``cobertura-maven-plugin`` is that it does not currently have a custom report merging feature (it currently only merges UT and IT reports, you cannot add a list of reports to merge) nor coverage check feature.
+However these features will be added in a later release 1.1.x)

 ## Build status